-I’m so excited about today because we’re rounding up all of the fun winter crafts that I’ve been sharing with you over the past couple weeks and showing you how everything can come together for a beautiful farmhouse winter tablescape.
+I’m so excited about today because we’re rounding up all of the fun winter crafts that I’ve been sharing with you over the past couple of weeks and showing you how everything can come together for a beautiful farmhouse winter tablescape.

-Since the Christmas decor came and went, we have truly been making our little fixer upper cozy the coziest place in the world… which has been needed!
+Since the Christmas decor came and went, we have truly been making our little fixer-upper cozy the coziest place in the world… which has been needed!
 With 4 feet of snow outside right now, we’re barely leaving these days!